Bhavanay/laravel-php-installation/php-tutorial.md

 ```
 **6.1.2.
 The ElseIf Statement**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you want to execute some code if one of the several conditions are true use the elseif statement
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you want to execute some code if one of the several conditions are true use the elseif statement.<br/>
-Syntax
+Syntax:
 ```
 if (condition)
    code to be executed if condition is true;